Cray-HPE/.github/.github/actions/csm-run-build-prep/README.md

 # CSM Run Build Prep

-A GitHub action to compute basic quantites for later used in workflows generating artifacts.
+A GitHub action to compute basic quantites for later use in workflows generating artifacts.

 CSM Run Build Prep provides: